SirSireesh/Sudoku-Solver/README.md

 * Box Line Reduction

+* Trial and Error

 ###Usage
 Sudoku-solver [options]

 The program accepts Sudokus from `stdin`.
-Blank boxes can be represented by spcaces, 0s or '.'s.
+Blank boxes can be represented by spaces, 0s or '.'s.

 The options allowed are